quantumlib/Cirq/docs/dev/triage.md

 The goal of [feature area labels](https://github.com/quantumlib/Cirq/labels?q=area) are to enable easy filtering to certain areas.
 This can help during planning, exploring problematic areas, and finding duplicate issues.
 Multiple `area/*` labels can be added to a single issue.

+Path-based `area/*` and `interface/*` labels are applied automatically for pull requests (from changed files) and for new issues when the title or body mentions repository paths.
+Rules are defined in [`.github/labeler.yml`](https://github.com/quantumlib/Cirq/blob/main/.github/labeler.yml); see [`dev_tools/labels/README.md`](https://github.com/quantumlib/Cirq/blob/main/dev_tools/labels/README.md) for how to extend them.

 ### Signaling difficulty